 Personalization as a motto, from top of funnel marketing to sales to customer success to account management, is the way to a winning ABX strategy.

 When starting with an ABM strategy, teams often want to set instant benchmarks, and get quick results.
 But starting anything new can be a challenge, so expectations need to be realistic.
-This will especially be true as you move into ABX and require more coordination between functions.
+This will especially be true as you move into account-based experience and require more coordination between functions.

 In your first attempts, messaging may be off, prospects may not turn into leads, and campaign spend may seem wasted.
 Some team members (especially those who have been successful in sales in the past) might use these small stumbles as a reason to go back to their tried and true way of doing things.